niyotham/javascript-practice/README.md

 ### Installing this application

 ### How to use
-First perform the following code:
+First use the code to be able to start :
 ``` npx create-react-app meetup_list
 cd meetup_list
 npm start